sem-con/Tutorials/1_Usage/README.md

 # General Semantic Container Usage

+This tutorial introduces the general concept of interacting with Semantic Containers on the command-line.
+Refer to the [Tutorial-Overview](https://github.com/sem-con/Tutorials) for other aspects.

 ## Access an online Semantic Container

-Get the result of all seismic events worldwide in the last 7 days:
+We start this tutorial by accessing a public Semantic Container run by ZAMG (Austrian Meteorology and Geophysics Institute) to get the result of all seismic events worldwide in the last 7 days:

 ```console
 $ curl -s "https://vownyourdata.zamg.ac.at:9500/api/data?duration=7"